-What this means, in practise, is that those with political roles have to get involved in technicalities – and not just policy.
+What this means, in practice, is that those with political roles have to get involved in technicalities – and not just policy.
 These people can’t just decide that our policy is that our streets should be safe, or that they should be made friendly for walking and cycling – leaving the decisions about how to achieve this to the technicians.
 Because if the technicians continue to work within the basic ideas that they’ve been taught to apply, which their managers expect them to base their work on, which their jobs depend on following, then what they design or maintain will, broadly, continue to support the status quo.

 This is another way in which ‘systemic safety’ demands that the whole system has to be open to change.

 This all sounds difficult – are there other countries already working on this whose efforts we might copy?

 The two most interesting projects that I’m aware of are in the Netherlands, and in Sweden.

 The Dutch policy is called ‘Sustainable Safety’ and the Swedish approach is ‘Vision Zero’.
 This title is perhaps the best known, having been used internationally.

 As regular readers will know, it’s Dutch practice that I’m most familiar with.
 I’ll explore details about this in the article ‘Rethinking road safety – Part 2’ where I’ll be asking whether we could copy Dutch policy and practice.

 To summarise the arguments I’ve made in this article…

 A systemic safety approach is fundamentally different to a traditional safety approach.
 Thinking about how safety at work has changed over the last couple of hundred years reminds us that it isn’t silly idealism to try to work toward a situation where people no longer die on our roads.